 - Measure altitude difference relative to shared base, e.g. the distance to a lighthouse of known height, measured from a skyscraper of unknown height, or the altitude of a structure on a mountain, measured from a valley, or the distance and altitude of an airplane of known size.

-[The calculators are RESTful, which means that one can bookmark calculations and their results as well as return JSON, XML, or CSV representations for use in other apps.]
+The calculators are RESTful, which means that one can bookmark calculations and their results.

 A Danish astronomer, Tycho Brahe (1546 – 1601) was known for his comprehensive astronomical and planetary observations.
 Tycho's view of science was driven by his passion for accurate observations, and the quest for improved instruments of measurement drove his life's work.
 He was the last of the major naked-eye astronomers, working without telescopes for his observations.